Lovegiver/ReactivePipeline/src/README.md.md

 # Reactive pipeline : the App

 The "*ReactivePipeline*" project is a simple interface, a single class project.
-You can find link to the Github repository mentionned in Part. #1 of this article.
+You can find link to the Github repository in Part. #1 of this post.

-The `ReactiveContext` class just contains the static methods we need to instantiate the necessary objects for creating a persistent Flux pipeline for your whole application.
+The `ReactiveContext` class just contains the *static methods* we need to instantiate the necessary objects for creating a persistent Flux pipeline for your whole application.
 We will see each of them in the first part of this document.

 Nevertheless, these methods / objects are not the only ones that are required to build a reactive app.